apache/flink/docs/streaming_guide.md

 ### Iterations
 The Flink Streaming API supports implementing iterative stream processing dataflows similarly to the core Flink API.
 Iterative streaming programs also implement a step function and embed it into an `IterativeDataStream`.
-Unlike in the core API the user does not define the maximum number of iterations, but at the tail of each iteration the output is both streamed forward to the next operator and also streamed back to the iteration head.
+Unlike in the core API the user does not define the maximum number of iterations, but at the tail of each iteration part of the output is streamed forward to the next operator and part is streamed back to the iteration head.
 The user controls the output of the iteration tail using [output splitting](#output-splitting).
 To start an iterative part of the program the user defines the iteration starting point:

 ~~~java